awcoetzer/javascript-studies/module-2/MODULE-2.md

 console.log(randomInfo)
 ```

-On this note, JavaScript is *dynamically* typed, meaning you dont need to define the data type when declaring a variable, the value is what holds the data type.
+On this note, JavaScript is *dynamically* typed, meaning you don't need to define the data type when declaring a variable, the value is what holds the data type.
 We can also reassign a different value with a different data type to the same variable later in our code.

 ```javascript
   // the typeof operator